 Cloud computing is a model of service delivery for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.

 The cloud model offers significant advantages over traditional models of data center deployment and operation.
 Advantages include elasticity, portability, scalability, pay-per-use, rapid elasticity, and virtualization.

 Cloud computing provides almost infinite resources for storing, analyzing, and displaying data.
 Genomic databases can be analyzed without a local infrastructure to house the enormous data volumes.
 Since machine learning relies on a huge number of samples, the cloud can support it by enabling access to big data sets from many sources.
 Cloud computing can do more than just store data; it may also run algorithms developed by academics directly on the data.
 This allows other academics to utilize the algorithms and get insights from their output without requiring a high level of technical expertise.

-High-performance computing (HPC) employs processors comparable to those found in laptops, but instead of a single CPU, it connects hundreds of workstations with many CPUs and cores.
+High-performance computing (HPC) is the use of supercomputers to perform calculations at speeds much faster than those possible using conventional computers.
+HPC employs processors comparable to those found in laptops, but instead of a single CPU, it connects hundreds of workstations with many CPUs and cores.
 A massive amount of data can be processed simultaneously by using HPC.
 It has the ability to significantly speed up the discovery of cancer medicines by identifying patterns in vast datasets that are too big for human examination.
 HPC’s can aid in better understanding the complexities of cancer development, the identification of innovative and successful therapies, and the elucidation of patterns in large and complicated data sets, all of which contribute to our knowledge of cancer.